History of Hezbollah: Origins

 Lebanon gained its independence on November 22, 1943, with the French army withdrawing its soldiers from Lebanon in 1946.
 The Lebanese National Pact became the framework for governance, leading to the allocation of political privileges, such as membership in parliament as well as senior bureaucratic and political appointments, to each of the 17 recognized sectarian communities based roughly on the proportionate size of each community.
 The two most important positions of the presidency and premiership were given to the Maronites and Sunnis respectively, with the Shia receiving the speakership of the parliament in recognition of their status as the third largest demographic group in the country.
 Despite the appointment they remained politically, socially and financially marginalized.

 Shia political movement before Hezbollah

 Between 1943 and 1990, Shiites areas in Southern Lebanon and Beqaa Valley were long neglected by the Lebanese state which diverted its resources to other areas, and Shias were sorely underrepresented with very little say in the government.
-In addition, early on, Lebanese society was traditionally dominated by the za'im, a political boss from a leading feudal family.
-For Shiites, these notably included people such as Ahmad al-Asaad, who established Hizb An-Nahda (Nahda Party) to cater for Shia needs, Adel Osseiran, Kazem al-Khalil and Sabri Hamadeh.
-Another prominent Shiite, Rashid Baydoun established Hizb at-Talaii (Vanguards Party) which served a similar purpose as Nahda party.
-(The two parties were formed as equivalents of the Maronite Kataeb Party and Sunni Najjadeh Party, but failed to reach their level of public popularity).
-The za'im system was strongly criticized early on, most notably by the Najaf-educated cleric Muhammad Jawad Mughniyya who wrote newspaper editorials against capitalism, feudalism, and the pro-Western Baghdad Pact in 1956, and demanded justice for peasants from the "wicked politicans and ruling clique".
+Early on, Lebanese society was traditionally dominated by the za'im, a political boss from a leading feudal family.
+The za'im system was strongly criticized from early on, most notably by the Najaf-educated cleric Muhammad Jawad Mughniyya who wrote newspaper editorials against capitalism, feudalism, and the pro-Western Baghdad Pact in 1956, and demanded justice for peasants from the "wicked politicians and ruling clique".
 Mughniyya's efforts were eventually succeeded by Musa Sadr.